 Areas of study: Independent research opportunities within the dissertartion module, crime and deviance or the sociology of health and illness, cultural politics, local and global culture.

 *Please note that year 3 offers an opportunity to study optional units that may change as required.

 You will need a minimum of 160 UCAS points from one or more of the following:

 - at least two A-levels

 - BTEC Level 3 Extended Diploma/Diploma/Subsidiary Diploma/Certificate [QCF]

 - Advanced Diploma

-- you will also need English and maths GCSE at grade C or above OR Level 2 equivalent (such as functional skills/learndirect)
+You will also need GCSE English and Maths at grade C (old specification) or Grade 4 (new specification) or above OR a Level 2 equivalent such as functional skills.